Quirinius

 Mary and Joseph register for the census before Governor Quirinius.
 Byzantine mosaic at the Chora Church, Constantinople 1315–1320.

 Publius Sulpicius Quirinius (c.
 51 BC – AD 21), also translated as Cyrenius, was a Roman aristocrat.
-After the banishment of the ethnarch Herod Archelaus from the tetrarchy of Judea in AD 6, Quirinius was appointed legate governor of Syria, to which the province of Judaea had been added for the purpose of a census.
+After the banishment of the ethnarch Herod Archelaus from the tetrarchy of Judea in AD 6, Quirinius was appointed legate governor of Syria, to which the province of Judaea had been added for census purposes.

 Life

-Quirinius was born into an undistinguished family, the son of Publius Sulpicius Quirinius and paternal grandson to Publius Sulpicius Quirinius from Gens Sulpicia, in the neighbourhood of Lanuvium, a Latin town near Rome.
-Quirinius followed the normal pathway of service for an ambitious young man of his social class.
-According to the Roman historian Florus, Quirinius defeated the Marmaridae, a tribe of desert raiders from Cyrenaica, possibly while governor of Crete and Cyrene around 14 BC, but nonetheless declined the honorific name "Marmaricus".
-In 12 BC he was named consul, a sign that he enjoyed the favour of Augustus.
+Quirinius was born into an undistinguished family in Lanuvium, a Latin town near Rome.
+He was the son of Publius Sulpicius Quirinius and the paternal grandson of Publius Sulpicius Quirinius of Gens Sulpicia.
+Quirinius followed the normal path of service for an ambitious young man of his social class.
+According to the Roman historian Florus, Quirinius defeated the Marmaridae, a tribe of desert raiders from Cyrenaica, around 14 BC (possibly while governor of Crete and Cyrene), but declined the honorific name "Marmaricus".
+In 12 BC, he was named consul, a sign that he had Augustus's favor.

-Sometime between 12 and 1 BC, he led a campaign against the Homanades (Homonadenses), a tribe based in the mountainous region of Galatia and Cilicia, around 5–3 BC, probably as legate of Galatia.
-He won the campaign by reducing their strongholds and starving out the defenders.
+Around 5–3 BC, he led a campaign (probably as legate of Galatia) against the Homanades (Homonadenses), a tribe based in the mountainous region of Galatia and Cilicia.
+He won by reducing their strongholds and starving out the defenders.
 For this victory, he was awarded a triumph and elected duumvir by the colony of Antioch of Pisidia.

-By 1 AD, Quirinius was appointed tutor to Augustus' grandson Gaius Caesar, until the latter died from wounds suffered on campaign.
-When Augustus' support shifted to his stepson Tiberius, Quirinius changed his allegiance to the latter.
-Having been married to Claudia Appia, about whom little is known, he divorced her and around 3 AD married Aemilia Lepida, daughter of Quintus Aemilius Lepidus and sister of Manius Aemilius Lepidus, who had originally been betrothed to Lucius Caesar.
-Within a few years they were divorced: in 20 AD he accused her of claiming that he was her son's father, and later of trying to poison him during their marriage.
-Tacitus claims that she was popular with the public, who regarded Quirinius as carrying on a prosecution out of spite.
+By 1 AD, Quirinius was appointed as tutor to Augustus' grandson Gaius Caesar until the latter died from wounds suffered on campaign.
+When Augustus' support shifted to his stepson Tiberius, Quirinius also changed allegiance to Tiberius.
+Quirinius's marriage to Claudia Appia, about whom little is known, ended in divorce.
+Around 3 AD, he married Aemilia Lepida, daughter of Quintus Aemilius Lepidus and sister of Manius Aemilius Lepidus.
+Lepida had originally been betrothed to Lucius Caesar.
+Within a few years, Quirinius and Lepida were divorced.
+In 20 AD, he accused her of falsely claiming that he fathered her son, and later, of trying to poison him during their marriage.
+Tacitus claims that Lepida was popular with the public, who regarded Quirinius's prosecution of her as spiteful.